marcussacana/PPPwn/README.md

+### An noob try to port to 6.72 FW
+I have some doubts with the gadgets (like what my changes in the SETIDT may cause) so I will wait the theflow talk to know more about the exploit, just saving my progress here until the day.
+It's hard to contact him directly for mortals like me after all :(

 # PPPwn - PlayStation 4 PPPoE RCE
 PPPwn is a kernel remote code execution exploit for PlayStation 4 upto FW 11.00.
 This is a proof-of-concept exploit for [CVE-2006-4304](https://hackerone.com/reports/2177925) that was reported responsibly to PlayStation.